Applicable to Professional Automotive buyers

 Other items excluded from claims: clutches, brakes, brake pads, seals in general, gaskets, retainers, spark plugs, battery, alternator toothed belt, electrical components, alternator, starter, wiper pads, linings, first aid kit, discs, cables, gearbox/automatic, windshield wipers, bumpers (subject to knocks and bumps), failure of headlights (lighting systems), filters, suspension, shock absorbers, shock absorber bracket, bearings, wishbones, triangles, hangers, turbo .
 The following items are also excluded unless proven to be transport damage: wheels, rims, tyres, spare wheels, windshield/glass parts, lights.

 In case the VAT status initially indicated by BCAuto Enchères is changed after the sale has taken place (from margin to qualified or the other way around), BCAuto Enchères is entitled to revise the VAT treatment to the Buyer by way of a credit memo and revised sales invoice (please consider ECJ Biosafe C-8/17) and pay to (or receive refund from) BCAuto Enchères any necessary VAT adjustments where appropriate.

-Any inconsistencies in the description between the text and the photos coming from BCAuto Enchères may be the subject of a claim provided they concern the following elements: make, model, date of first registration, mileage (margin of 50km), gearbox type, energy type, color, number of seats, number of doors, previous use emergency vehicle, driving school, taxi or other) or VAT regime applicable to the Vehicle.
+Any inconsistencies in the description between the text and the photos coming from BCAuto Enchères may be the subject of a claim provided they concern the following elements: make, model, date of first registration, chassis number does not correspond to the vehicle's registration certificate, mileage (difference greater than 2000km; excluding vehicles delivered by plate driver), gearbox type, energy type, vehicle running/non-running status, color, number of seats, number of doors, previous use emergency vehicle, driving school, taxi or other) or VAT regime applicable to the Vehicle.